shov/toweran/README.md

 * Not to reinvent a wheel we use Express, knex and other great libraries
 * OOP based
 * IoC, DI as a driver of dependencies
-* At first for API development (HTTP, WS, messaging, DB and other accessors to be supported)
+* At first, for API development (HTTP, WS, messaging, DB and other accessors to be supported)
-* At second serve front-end and have SSR (there are lot of well made solution already exists)
+* At second, to serve front-end and have SSR (there are lot of well made solution already exist)
-* Cauterization, multi-threading, built-in CLI and Docker-based environment
+* Clusterization, multi-threading, built-in CLI and Docker-based environment
+* To split all significant modules of the project to standalone projects, to have options of using them flexible

 # How to install and use